-Lead Independent Director c/o Corporate Secretary DTE Energy Company One Energy Plaza Room 2386 WCB

-Detroit, Michigan 48226-1279
+Lead Independent Director c/o Corporate Secretary DTE Energy Company One Energy Plaza Room 2386 WCB Detroit, Michigan 48226-1279

 Periodically, we revise our governance information in response to changing regulatory requirements and evolving corporate governance developments.
-Current copies of the Governance Guidelines, committee charters, categorical standards of director independence and the codes of ethics referred to above are available on our website at www.dteenergy.com, in the "About Us - Investors - Corporate Governance" section.
+Current copies of the Governance Guidelines, committee charters, categorical standards of director independence and the codes of ethics referred to above are available on our website at dteenergy.com/governance.
 You can also request a copy of any or all of these documents and a copy of the Company's Annual Report on Form 10-K, free of charge, by mailing your request to the Corporate Secretary, DTE Energy Company, One Energy Plaza, Room 2386 WCB, Detroit, Michigan 48226-1279.